needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 * RenderLayer (layered lighting)
 * TransformParams (correct lighting for inverse scale)
 * Hybrid Entities: Subscene support for Light, Camera and other managed components

-We now have a dedicated team working on Hybrid Renderer.
-Our aim is to add support for all MVP features of HDRP and URP.
+* DisableRendering component (disable rendering of an entity)

-**IMPORTANT:** Hybrid Renderer V2 is experimental in 2020.1.
-We have validated it on Windows DX11 and Mac Metal backends in both editor and standalone builds.
-Our aim is to validate Vulkan, DX12, mobile device and console platform support for 2020.2.
+**IMPORTANT:** Hybrid Renderer V2 is experimental in Unity 2020.1.
+We have validated it on Windows DX11, Vulkan and Mac Metal backends in both Editor and Standalone builds.
+Our aim is to validate DX12, mobile device and console platform support for 2020.2.

 ### HDRP & URP material property overrides